Cleaning the painting

 Florence - December 2013

-For the second phase of the project, the team chose Alchemy, one of Pollock’s most celebrated paintings—dating from 1947 and among the first all-over abstractions executed in his Long Island studio—to receive a complete analytical study and treatment at the Opificio delle Pietre Dure in Florence.
+For the second phase of the project, the team chose Alchemy, one of Pollock’s most celebrated paintings—dating from 1947 and among the first all-out abstractions executed in his Long Island studio—to receive a complete analytical study and treatment at the Opificio delle Pietre Dure in Florence.
 This work commenced in December 2013 when Alchemy arrived in the conservation lab where the team had access to the Opificio’s analytical equipment and renowned expertise.
 There, additional analysis and testing was done prior to embarking on a meticulous surface cleaning of the painting’s complex topography.
-Alchemy’s surface is built up of multiple layers of enamel, alkyd, and oil paint, which feature high impasto, skeins of paint, splatters and drips, in addition to a complex combination of materials, such as painted twine, sand, and pebbles embedded in the paint.
+Alchemy’s surface is made from multiple layers of enamel, alkyd, and oil paint, which feature high impasto, skeins of paint, splatters and drips, in addition to a complex combination of materials, such as painted twine, sand, and pebbles embedded in the paint.
 The cleaning was essential to remove the considerable build-up of dirt and grime that had occurred over the years, which had compromised the painting’s aesthetic quality.
 The surface grime obscured the bold colors and diminished the essential three-dimensional space that Pollock achieved through his radical methods.

 The conservation project and the exhibition